August 16, 2024 | Net Health

 Bundled Payments

 Also called episode-based payment, this is a single payment made collectively to all providers to treat a specific incident or diagnosis.
+Health care teams play a crucial role in managing these bundled payments by ensuring integrated and person-centered care.
 If a patient undergoes surgery, one payment would be made that needs to be distributed to the facility, anesthesiologist, surgeon, staff, and so on.
 While there is risk taken in the event additional treatments are required, there is also the understanding that providers would share in the savings if further treatment is not needed.

 Patient-Centered Medical Homes (PCMH)